code-golf/code-golf/README.md

 # Code Golf

-This is the repository behind https://code.golf
+This is the repository behind the website and community https://code.golf

 ## Quickstart